KazumaBspiriT/portfolio/README.md

 - 📱 Fully responsive layout
 - ⚡ Built with React and Vite for fast performance
 - 🎭 Smooth animations and transitions
-- 🌙 Dark theme with blue/cyan accents
+- 🌙 Dark theme with emerald green accents
 - 📋 All sections from resume integrated

 ## Tech Stack